kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/README.md

 # Power BI Mobile App (Power BI Mobile)

 Power BI offers a set of mobile apps for iOS, Android, and Windows 10 mobile devices.
-In the mobile apps, you connect to and interact with your cloud and on-premises data.
+In the mobile app, you connect to and interact with your cloud and on-premises data.

 Business users can access their data anywhere, get notifications, annotate, and share, and dive deep into their data with powerful features for decision making on the go.

-The screen shot below is displaying the same data from Power BI Report Server on a mobile phone.
+The screenshot below is displaying the same data from Power BI Report Server on a mobile phone.

 <!-- ![image](https://github.com/kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/assets/45496490/0021407b-4200-4d4c-b64f-ff26eccc9579)-->
 ![Power BI Mobile App](https://github.com/kevinmartintech/Data-Warehouse-Analysis-Cube-And-Reporting/assets/45496490/a11409f3-ef20-4db2-9cdd-6f2fe7e17271)